achekh/neos-critical-github-io/Components/view-components/swiper.md

 layout: "default"
 parent: "View components"
 grand_parent: "Components"
+nav_order: 2
 ---
 # Swiper
 ***
-A swiper is a slider view container that can only host a [swiper-item](doc:swiper-item) component.
+A swiper is a slider view container that can only host a [swiper-item](swiper-item) component.

 | Attribute               | Type          | Default Value     | Required | Description                                                                                                                                                                                              |
 | :---------------------- | :------------ | :---------------- | :------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |